aadomakoapp/aadomakoapp/README.md

 ![github-header-image](https://github.com/aadomakoapp/aadomakoapp/assets/96935113/c8a4527a-076c-416e-b77f-e9ae33e9dc1c)

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
    I am a computer science studnet with concentrations in math and finance.
 I love video games and the learning new technologies.
 I build tech solutions to modern day problems.
-And ohhhh, when I am not dosing any of these, I am busy optimizing the soltuions that I built already.
+And ohhhh, when I am not doing any of these, I am busy optimizing the soltuions that I built already.
 <br>
 <br>
 <div align="center">